constarg/file-sorter-terminal-tool/README.md

 `sorter --list-targets` | Displays all the elements that describe what the program does for a file.
 `sorter --list-options` | Displays the program options.

-For more information on what each of the fields is, please read the core readme below: https://github.com/rounnus/File-Sorter-Core
+For more information on what each of the fields is, please read the core readme below:<br>
+https://github.com/rounnus/File-Sorter-Core